 Roads through the parks

-Car parks remain closed.
+Car parks at our inner parks (Hyde and Regent's) will reopen shortly (see below for details), but car parks at our outer parks (Bushy, Richmond and Greenwich) remain closed at present.
 Please follow the Government's guidance on transport by walking or cycling to the parks and, wherever possible, stick to your local green space.

 - Kingston Gate car park in Richmond Park is open for NHS staff working at Kingston Hospital only.
 NHS staff requiring a permit should contact Kingston Hospital personnel department directly.
 Access is via Kingston Gate only.